netuno-org/doc/docs/academy/demonstration/ui.md

     }, []);
 ```

-This will call the method that runs the service <a href="http://localhost:9000/services/workers" target="_blank">http://localhost:9000/services/workers</a> that was created to get the data in JSON and save it to the `state` (_status_) of the component to be presented in the render (_view_).
+This will call the function that runs the service <a href="http://localhost:9000/services/workers" target="_blank">http://localhost:9000/services/workers</a> that was created to get the data in JSON and save it to the `state` (_status_) of the component to be presented in the render (_view_).

 ### Compilation